 Most veterinarians also have treats in their offices.
 Nevertheless remember that bringing your own treats you will give your dog a taste from home that he loves and is familiar with.
 Giving your beloved dog his favourite treat after a successful visit to the vet is also an excellent way to end your appointment on a good note and create positive associations for your dog going forward.

-During your visit to the veterinary clinic, you can encourage your dog by taking his favourite toy or blanket.
+During your visit to the veterinary clinic, you can encourage your dog by taking his favourite dog toy or dog blanket.
 Having a familiar object with a comforting scent will soothe your dog’s nerves and give him a sense of peace and security.

 If you are going to a clinic just to have a discussion with a vet and ask a few questions, it is worthwhile to consider leaving your dog at home.
 By doing this, you will avoid unnecessary stress for your dog by letting him stay at home and calmly rest in his dog bed.

 Your first visit to the vet is exceptional, both for you as the carer and for your beloved pup.
 The main task of the doctor during your dog’s first vet appointment will be to assess your pooch’s development and overall state of health.

 In evaluating your dog’s health, assess your dog’s fur.
 Both its condition and whether or not it is carrying unwanted parasites.
 During the doctor’s evaluation, it is also necessary for him to look at your dog’s teeth and ears.
 Furthermore, your dog’s paws and claws should also be checked.
 This is especially important for puppies.
 The pads of their feet are not always hard enough yet to protect them from injury.